Cognitive Development

 Be aware that in the New Age, most people use words that make them appear to be post-conventional or higher.
 In reality, only 10% of adults have progressed to the Individualist stage or beyond.
 This has nothing to do with using the buzzwords of any spiritual or political group.

-A person can have a temporary "state" experience of a higher stage, but when it's over, they go back to their normal stage of development.
+A person can have a temporary "state" experience of a higher stage.
+But when it's over, they go back to their normal stage of development.
 It takes many years to work through a stage because there are lots of skills that need to be developed.
-You have to build a strong foundation at each stage before you can take the next big leap forward.
+You have to build a strong foundation at each stage before you can progress to the next stage and stabilize there.

-Some people think they are enlightened because they had a temporary state experience of universal love or oneness with the universe.
-This type of experience can happen at any stage of development, and it doesn't make a person a Unitive.
+"Enlightenment" (awakening) sometimes happens when a person enters the post-conventional stages and develops the ability to witness.
+See the article, Stages of Enlightenment.
+Transcendent experiences like universal love can happen at any stage of development, but they don't make a person a Unitive.
 A true Unitive has spent many years developing the skills of every previous stage, and they understand the whole process of cognitive development from personal experience.
-It's not just a mental map.

 How to Go to the Next Level

-Your perspective will work for you as long as it works.
-When you are challenged more than your map of reality can handle, you will either have a breakdown (regression) or a breakthrough to a new perspective.
+Your perspective works as long as it works.
+When you are challenged more than your map of reality can handle, you will either have a breakdown (regression) or a breakthrough to a higher perspective.
 An excellent book on this subject is The Survivor Personality by Al Siebert.

-Bill Harris's research shows Holosync meditation is highly effective for helping people move through these stages more quickly and thoroughly.
+Bill Harris's research shows that Holosync meditation is a highly effective tool for helping people move through these stages more quickly and thoroughly.
+I've experienced this with both myself and my clients who are doing Holosync.

 Dealing with Other People